russomi-labs/env-var-pattern/CONTRIBUTING.md

 ### Explain your desired process for suggesting a feature

 If there is back-and-forth or signoff required, say so.
-Ask them to scope the feature, thinking through why it’s needed and how it might work.
+Ask them to scope the feature, thinking through why it's needed and how it might work.

 > If you find yourself wishing for a feature that doesn't exist in Elasticsearch, you are probably not alone.
 There are bound to be others out there with similar needs.
 Many of the features that Elasticsearch has today have been added because our users saw the need.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.